Vayne Build Guide by jhoijhoi

 This item has been popularised by it's rework and due to the current meta of entire teams buying Warmog's Armor.
 BotRK deals percentage health damage, and returns half that damage to you via life steal; this makes it a viable choice to replace or supplement the Bloodthirster.
 Equally important is the active ability to slow an opponent which is infinitely powerful on ADCs with no/little CC, or short range, such as Vayne.

 Unlike Last Whisper, Black Cleaver applies an armour penetration debuff that your team can capitalise on.
-This means that if you manage to attack anyone, their armour is reduced for everyone on your team.
+This means that if you manage to attack anyone, or hit anyone with Volley, their armour is reduced for everyone on your team.

 This is the upgrade of Quicksilver Sash and should be upgraded end game after your other items.
 The unique active is like Cleanse, and is very useful if you are finding yourself continuously targeted by CC that would be best mitigatable (Malzahar's ult, for example).